 Businesses must market their services and products to get customers.
 Small businesses, however, can’t spend on mass mailing, radio ads, and billboards if it’s running on a shoestring.
-Here are low-cost marketing techniques for a small business to improve its return on investment.
+Here are low-cost marketing techniques for small businesses to improve its return on investment.

 Online marketers have many options to improve their site ranking on search engines.
 Your business information needs to be clear and should make it easier for prospective customers to search your location and contact information.
 For a successful online marketing, you also have to add the necessary information about your services and products to the site.

 Nearly every business has a presence on social media.
-You can pay for social media advertising services to push your business in front of millions of prospective buyers.
+You can pay for social media advertising services to push your business in front of millions of prospective buyers both within the country and overseas.
 While paid social media ads can be expensive, social media platforms such as Facebook and Instagram have features that allow free marketing.

-For example, Facebook let users leave reviews on the page, and you can encourage your loyal customers to post positive reviews on your profile.
+For example, you can create a Facebook business page and let users leave reviews on the page where you can encourage your loyal customers to post positive reviews on your profile.
 Your target audience will always see praises from other customers once they come across your profile.
 You can also post online contests, coupon codes, and images of products to encourage potential customers to transact with you.

 Business located on the main streets can try to put a sign on the sidewalk to draw the attention of the pedestrians.
 You can use sidewalk signs to announce new inventory or list a sale.
 People will hopefully stop at your premises as they walk by to learn more about your products and services.

 Small businesses can try to team up with their local partners and promote each other’s brand.
 For example, companies within the same location can give customers coupons to the other partners, and vice versa and team up to create an email list.

 Of course, every entrepreneur wants to partner with competitors, so it’s crucial to look for a complementary venture.
 Businesses dealing with related services such as an ice cream store can partner with a coffee shop.